 Grading options: A-F (default), P-NP, audit

 Introduces and examines literature by and/or about the working class, primarily from an American perspective.
 Explores how this literature promotes or rejects stereotypes of the working class in its depiction of working class realities.
-Prerequisite: Placement into WR 121.
+Prerequisite/concurrent: WR 121.
 Recommended: ENG 104, ENG 105 and/or ENG 106.
+Audit available.

 - Analyze working-class literature to recognize the difference between generalizations or stereotypes of the working-class and the realities of individual working-class experience AND apply this analysis to personally held beliefs about class.

 - Identify and explain significant themes within working-class literature and analyze ways these themes relate to real issues of family, gender and the politics of work AND identify these themes and their influence in one’s own life